 Some email marketing services limit the number of emails per month you’re allowed to send (based on your subscription level) and others don’t.
 Which leads us into…

 For now, do an online search for “best email marketing service” and you’ll find several “best of” listings.
 Start your research with the top 5-10 of each listing.
 These lists often include a comparison chart of the features each gives you.
 Click here for an example.

-Your designer may have an opinion, based on ease-of-use and personal preference.
 You’ll also want to look at things like the limits for emails allowed each month and the size of the mailing list allowed at each level.
-Be sure whichever one you choose supports mobile-friendly designs.
+The rates for various levels are by no means standard!